01 The Situation

 EGL after school events consist of ranked video game tournaments.
 The events are created on iPad tablets, and must allow for the recording of wins, losses, fouls, and highlights.
 An especial priority was the improvement of usability over the old design.
 I made sure all possible interactions for each bracket were contained in one "meatball" menu instead of the previous approach of spreading them across multiple buttons.

 The project lead had a tight budget and timetable, but also an increasing number of features they wished to see implemented.
-It became clear that there that there was not yet a visualization of the information architecture.
+It became clear that there was not yet a visualization of the information architecture.
 The project lead would request buttons or features to be added to screens, but the impact these features would have on the overall task flow had not been planned.
-I had to take charge in terms of ensuring interactions were fully mapped out before we moved on to wireframes and user interface assets.
+I had to take charge in terms of ensuring interactions were fully mapped out before we moved on to wireframes and creating user interface assets.

 I communicated that before we created additional screens, I would need to create task flows that mapped out what screens were needed and the points they would interact with other parts of the process (such as creating the bracket, launching the bracket, and launching the bracket display).
-This allowed the developers and myself to better estimate what features could be feasible implemented in the time we had.
+This allowed the developers and myself to better estimate what features could be feasibly implemented in the time we had.
 This in turn allowed the project lead to better understand the overall scope of the project.

 05 EGL Academy